ScottWorks/React-Notes/Intro-To-React.md

     // returns the input element from the DOM
     // console.log(event.target)

-    // returns the entire event object from the DOM
+    // returns the entire object from the DOM
     // console.log(event)

-    /*The correct way to change state: use this.setState() to update state.
+    /*Correct way to change state, use this.setState() to update state.
 This merges the setState object with the current state and gets rendered once every second.